Role: UX Researcher; UX Designer; Usability Testing

 Secondary Research

-The resources I used curated a researcher's visit to a local thrift store to conduct a contextual inquiry, deploy a short survey online, and conduct more detailed user interviews to get the user's needs and pain points when using a thrifting application.
+I also used an online resources of a researcher's visit to a local store to conduct a contextual inquiry, deploy a short survey online, and conduct more detailed user interviews to understand which shopping experience that the users preferred.

-Some of the insights from the secondary research were:
+Some of the insights from the article were:

-• From the article's demographic-focused questions, I learned that no single gender, employment status, or age group was more likely to shop at thrift stores than another.
+The article's demographic-focused questions revealed that no particular gender, employment status, or age group was more inclined to shop at local stores than online.

 Primary Research